Recognize when you need to bring your pet to a BluePearl emergency pet hospital.

 Our hospitals are open and we are doing our best to keep you, your pets and your community safe during the COVID-19 crisis.
 With 80+ hospitals across the country, each hospital is taking extra precautions based on the current situation of the location.
-If you’re pet is in need of emergency care, please use the Find a Hospital tool to visit your BluePearl location’s web page or call to learn more about the precautions being taken in your area prior to your visit.
+If your pet is in need of emergency care, please use the Find a Hospital tool to visit your BluePearl location’s web page or call to learn more about the precautions being taken in your area prior to your visit.
 Also be sure to follow the safety protocols outlined by the World Health Organization.

 Acting quickly in an emergency may save your pet’s life

 If your pet is experiencing a life-threatening emergency, contact your nearest BluePearl pet hospital right away.

 Most of our hospitals are open 24 hours a day, 365 days a year with a full medical team to help treat pets in a crisis situation.
 While some emergencies are apparent, others are not.
 Knowing more about your pet’s vital signs can help you recognize if your pet needs immediate medical attention.
 In this video featuring ER veterinarian, Dr. Kevin Kelly, we review basic methods of monitoring your pet’s vitals to help you learn more about some symptoms of distress.

 Hit by a car or had any other major traumatic event

 Convulsions or seizures